Skip to content

 5. Flexibility / Scalability – Currently A Pro For Offshoring.

 Offshoring has traditionally offered the most flexibility.
 This is because offshoring countries already have an extensive outsourcing capability in place.
 So this means you can easily add or reduce staff and services.
-However, now some nearshoring companies like mexico are increasing their outsourcing capability.
+However, now some nearshoring companies like Mexico are increasing their outsourcing capability.
 So for maximum flexibility, you need to evaluate the individual vendor and if the local country is business-friendly.

 Nearshoring and shortening your supply chain is a big plus.
 If outsourcing involves manufacturing or supplier of key parts, nearshoring will shorten your supply chain.
 As a result, this will reduce your transportation costs as well as minimize supply chain disruptions.